 Metaphorically speaking, this story is cited to remind individuals that they need to be cognizant of gradual change, as well as sudden change.
 Being unaware of, or brushing off small changes in personalities or relationships that occur over time, hinders instinctual wisdom.
-If one isn’t paying close attention, these changes are often only perceptible when piecing together clues, that have occurred for a long period of time.
+If one isn’t paying close attention, these changes are often only perceptible when piecing together clues, which have occurred for a long period.
 Usually, this realization comes very late, often when lives have been altered in extremely negative and damaging ways.

 The anecdote of the boiling frog is the perfect depiction, of how victims of narcissistic, covert abuse, don’t recognize that they are being abused until severe damage has been done to them.

 For the sake of narrative flow, I’ve written this article about Narcissistic Covert Abuse, and the deceptive tactics of the Devaluation Stage, from the perspective of the female.
 Of course, males, also, can be victims of narcissistic abuse, and this parable can serve as a cautionary tale to them as well.

 Before I describe the deceptive tactics of the Devaluation stage, let’s start from the very beginning: I’m sure you are familiar with the fairy tale, where the girl kisses the frog and turns him into a prince, right?

 Once upon a time, before you met the narcissist, you had probably kissed more than your fair share of frogs.
 Finally, akin to a romantic fairy tale, you met your Prince Charming.
 In reality, this is a happily-never-after fairytale that is as twisted as a narcissist’s rendition of the truth.